marguello95/ArguelloRepo/README.md

 1. Bascis of Python coding language <br />
 2. How to intergrate python with ArcGIS <br />
-3. Connect python to area of study (Wetland and watershed data)
+3. Connect python to area of study (Hydrology, wetland and watershed data)